openfaas/openfaas.github.io/_posts/2019-08-29-five-security-tips.md

 > Note: OpenFaaS is designed to be a modular component, that can run anywhere easily.
 [OpenFaaS Cloud](https://https://docs.openfaas.com/openfaas-cloud/intro/) is a complete platform that ships with both TLS and OAuth2 out of the box.

 Compare: [OpenFaaS vs OpenFaaS Cloud](https://docs.openfaas.com/openfaas-cloud/intro/)

+Can we make things better?

+The community has proposed a feature to install OpenFaaS using the `faas-cli`.
+If this was completed, it could move us closer to being able to install TLS by default.
+The main drawback with this approach, is that it depends on users having a valid domain name available for use.
+If you'd like to see this or help work on it, then [comment on the issue](https://github.com/openfaas/faas-cli/issues/612).

 ### 2.1 Mutual TLS (mTLS)